se-edu/se-book/common/definitions.md

 <div id="def-stub">

 **Stub**: A stub has the same interface as the component it replaces, but its implementation is so simple that it is unlikely to have any bugs.
-It mimics the responses of the component, but only for the a limited set of predetermined inputs.
+It mimics the responses of the component, but only for a limited set of predetermined inputs.
 That is, it does not know how to respond to any other inputs.
 Typically, these mimicked responses are hard-coded in the stub rather than computed or retrieved from elsewhere, e.g. from a database.

 </div>